space-bacon/lancaster-mode/README.md

 **Symbolic Recursion Engine for Meaning Compression and NP-Horizon Modeling**

 Welcome to Lancaster Mode — a semiotic AI system that reframes computation as symbolic resonance.
-Instead of brute-forcing NP-complete problems, Lancaster Mode reveals the hidden architecture of **symbolic overload**, identifying attractor fields, entropy sinks, and recursive harmonics across algorithmic sign-space.
+Rather than brute-forcing NP-complete problems, Lancaster Mode reveals the hidden architecture of **symbolic overload** — identifying attractor fields, entropy sinks, and recursive harmonics across algorithmic sign-space.

 Built for theorists, AI researchers, cryptic logicians, meta-engineers, and anyone who knows there’s more to meaning than math.